CristianoBeato/EbonyPixel-Engine/README.txt

 - Flexible build system using CMake

-- Linux support (32 and 64 bit)
+- Linux support (32 and 64 bit) - TO FIX

 - Win64 support

-- OS X support
+- OS X support - TO FIX

 - OpenAL Soft sound backend primarily developed for Linux but works on Windows as well

-- Bink video support through FFmpeg

 - PNG image support